tsackton/taelgarverse/docs/background/languages.md

 ## Northros Language Family
-These languages derive from the ancient tongues that were spoken by the first human migrants from [Hkar](<../history/pre-downfall/hkar.md>).
+These languages derive from the ancient tongues that were spoken by the first human migrants from [Hkar](<../history/historical-realms/hkar.md>).
 They use a diverse set of alphabets.

 _Real world analog: Northros languages are based on Semitic languages_

 ##### ~Old Zimkovan~
-The ancient language of the [Zimka](<../gazetteer/greater-sembara/zimkova/zimkova.md>) people, mostly no longer spoken outside of the most traditional and isolated parts of northern [Zimkova](<../gazetteer/greater-sembara/zimkova/zimkova.md>).
+The ancient language of the [Zimka](<../gazetteer/greater-sembara/zimkova/zimkova.md>) people, mostly no longer spoken outside of the most traditional and isolated parts of northern [Zimkova](<../gazetteer/greater-sembara/zimkova/zimkova.md>) and parts of the [Lavnoch Plateau](<../gazetteer/greater-sembara/zimkova/lavnoch-plateau.md>).

 _Real world analog_: Maltese
 _Alphabet_: Unknown.